mrrusof/mrrusof.github.io/_posts/2016-04-23-release-connections-thin-and-active-record.markdown

 Line `connnection_pool.rb:655` puportedly clears (releases) active connections, but only only for the current thread.
-The reason is that the call to `ActiveRecord::Base.clear_active_connections!` releases connections for each pool by call to `ConnectionPool.release_connection`.
+The reason is that the sequence of calls that starts in that line eventually releases a default connection identified by a thread id.
+Consider the code for `ActiveRecord::Base.clear_active_connections!` in `connection_pool.rb`.

 {% highlight ruby %}
 548 # Returns any connections in use by the current thread back to the pool,